manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

        // new primary
-       on receiving ("status", cmd, view) from f+1 distinct replicas and j== view: pick the (highest-cmd, highest-view) pair with the highest view send ("notify", highest-cmd, view) to all replicas (in order)
+       on receiving ("status", cmd, view) from f+1 distinct replicas and j== view:
+          (highest-cmd, higesht-view) := pick the (cmd, view) pair with the highest view send ("notify", highest-cmd, view) to all replicas (in order)
+          // transition to steady state